 Wonder Woman: Indeed.
 I, Stark, am one thousand, five hundred twenty-three years old, this August.

 Wonder Woman: Mm-hm.
 What's more, Stark, is that, though it is all but unheard of in my homeland, pedophilia is still considered morally reprehensible among Amazons. (eyes narrowed) So any suggestions that we indulge in such activities would be highly offensive.

-Over Shadowed By Awesome: Pietro is not happy about being slower than Superman.
+- Over Shadowed By Awesome: Pietro is not happy about being slower than Superman (and he later has a similar reaction to Flash).
 Neither Hellion nor Shinobi Shaw were too impressed by Superman.

-The Prophecy: It is according to Irene Adler that Superman will have a profound and destine role that will have on Earth.
+- The Prophecy: It is according to Irene Adler that Superman will have a profound and destined role that will change Earth forever.
 Magneto and Doctor Doom misinterpret the prophecy with the belief that Superman was meant to lead mutantkind and rule over humankind.
 This becomes an important overarching plot point throughout the series.